Sumatinatha: Iconography

+In Jain art and sculpture, Sumatinatha is traditionally depicted in a meditative posture and is distinctly identified by his golden physical complexion.
+He is explicitly recognized by his unique iconographic emblem, the heron or red goose (krauncha), which is typically carved or stamped onto the pedestal beneath his idols.
+As with all tirthankaras, he is depicted alongside his dedicated guardian deities (Shashan-devatas).
+According to sectarian traditions, his accompanying male guardian deity (yaksha) is identified as Tumburu by the Digambara sect and Purushadatta by the Śvētāmbara sect.
+Furthermore, traditional iconographic texts identify his female guardian (yakshi) as Mahakali (or Mahakala).

 Adoration

 Svayambhustotra by Acharya Samantabhadra is the adoration of twenty-four tirthankaras.
 Its five slokas (aphorisms) are dedicated to Sumatinātha.
 Last of which is:

 The attributes of existence and non-existence in an object are valid from particular standpoints; the validity of the statement is contingent on the speaker's choice, at that particular moment, of the attribute that he wishes to bring to the fore as the other attribute is relegated to the background.
 O Lord Sumatinātha, you had thus explained the reality of substances; may your adoration augment my intellect!